 Gleim vs. Wiley: Pricing

-Gleim provides 3 different pricing plans for their CMA exam prep courses.
+Gleim provides three different pricing plans for their CMA exam prep courses.
 First is the Mega Test Bank, which only provides the exam questions and answers; it costs $999.
-This is a good option for anyone who just wants some practice, since it has one of the largest libraries of task-based simulations.
+This is a good option for anyone who wants some practice since it has one of the largest libraries of task-based simulations.

 Next is the Traditional course.
-It costs $1,349 and adds in video lectures and personal coaching— a great upgrade, especially when you compare it with the cost of private CMA tutoring.
-The last option on offer is the Premium course; this is the only way to gain access to the predictive learning platform, and it costs $1,599.
-The way that SmartPath is able to guide you through your entire study schedule is extremely helpful and adds an entirely new dimension to the materials included in the previous two packages.
+It costs $1,349 and adds in video lectures and personal coaching— a significant upgrade, especially when compared with the cost of private CMA tutoring.
+The last option on offer is the Premium course; this is the only way to gain access to the predictive learning platform, costing $1,599.
+The way that SmartPath can guide you through your entire study schedule is extremely helpful and adds an entirely new dimension to the materials included in the previous two packages.

 Winner: